bbauska/W3Cx-1of5-CSS.0x/README.md

 discussion posted about 20 hours ago by [<b>AllaPetr</b>](https://courses.edx.org/courses/course-v1:W3Cx+CSS.0x+3T2020/discussion/forum/users/2254953)

 I just discovered <a href="https://www.joshwcomeau.com/">this</a> web page among the comments below.
 I think this is one of the most attractive and balanced websites I have seen.
 I like the choice of colors because it is both simple and warm.
 Sometimes web pages can feel cold and not welcoming.
-This one\'s doesn\'t.
+This one&#39;s doesn&#39;t.
 I also love the attention to details shown by the use of animations in the logo.
 It adds the extra little something that makes it very appealing.
 The one thing I would use in my own web page is the animated logo combined with the neat and minimalist design of the page.
 Yes, I think it is accessible.

 <h4>Apple</h4>